borglab/gtsam/GTSAM-Concepts.md

 Traits
 ------

 We will not use Eigen-style or STL-style traits, that define *many* properties at once.
 Rather, we use boost::mpl style meta-programming functions to facilitate meta-programming, which return a single type or value for every trait.
+Some rationale/history can be found [here](http://www.boost.org/doc/libs/1_55_0/libs/type_traits/doc/html/boost_typetraits/background.html).

 Traits allow us to play with types that are outside GTSAM control, e.g., `Eigen::VectorXd`.
 However, for GTSAM types, it is perfectly acceptable (and even desired) to define associated types as internal types, as well, rather than having to use traits internally.